-In 1943, psychologist Abraham Maslow published a paper about human motivation that would become the well-known Maslow’s Hierarchy of Needs.
-His theory states that before self-actualization can be achieved, four needs must first be met, like esteem, belonging, safety, and physiological (the most basic which includes, air, food, water, etc.).
-In 2014, we feel the need to add one more layer to Maslow’s pyramid: WiFi.
+In 1943, psychologist Abraham Maslow published a paper about human motivation that became Maslow’s famous Hierarchy of Needs.
+His theory states that before self-actualization can be achieved, certain needs must be met, the most basic of which are physiological; food, water, shelter, and physical safety.
+Today, we feel the need to add one more layer to Maslow’s pyramid: WiFi.
+Fast WiFi.

-The next generation of Wi-Fi technology is on the way and it promises to ramp up speeds by as much as 10 times the current 802.11ac routers!
-We’re talking WiFi data rates of up to 7 Gbps in the 5 GHz band with IEEE 802.11ac-2013.
-According to IEEE, 802.11ac-2013 “adds channel bandwidths of 80 MHz and 160 MHz with both contiguous and non-contiguous 160 MHz channels for flexible channel assignment.”
-This is technical talk to say that broader channels are being used to deliver data faster.
+The newest Wi-Fi technology promises WiFi data rates of up to 7 Gbps in the 5 GHz band with IEEE 802.11ac-2013.
+According to IEEE, 802.11ac-2013 “adds channel bandwidths of 80 MHz and 160 MHz with both contiguous and non-contiguous 160 MHz channels for flexible channel assignment,” meaning that broader channels are being used to deliver data faster.

-One of the ways that this ludicrous speed is achieved is with new Beamforming Technology, which concentrates the WiFi signal into a direct beam to the device, instead of sending out the signal in a broad circular pattern.
-To ensure that there is no wireless traffic jams from multiple devices, IEEE has a new technology that supports “multiple concurrent down-link transmissions, referred to as ‘multi-user multiple-input, multiple-output’ (MU MIMO).
-By using smart antenna technology, MU MIMO enables more efficient spectrum use, higher system capacity and reduced latency by supporting up to four simultaneous user transmissions.
+One of the ways that this speed is achieved is with Beamforming Technology, which concentrates the WiFi signal into a direct beam to the device, instead of a broad circular pattern.
+To prevent wireless traffic jams from multiple devices, IEEE has a new technology that supports “‘multi-user multiple-input, multiple-output’ (MU MIMO).
+By using smart antenna technology, MU MIMO enables more efficient spectrum use, higher system capacity, and reduced latency by supporting up to four simultaneous user transmissions.
 This is particularly useful for client devices with a limited number of antennas, such as smartphones and tablets.”

-In the Hierarchy of Needs Pyramid for your business, WiFi and your IT infrastructure would make up the pyramid’s base.
-This is because your business runs on data, and without reliable access to your company’s data, your work day would be ruined and productivity would crash to a halt.
-Using technology to actualize the goals of your business is the working theory of Quikteks.
-Give us a call at PHONENUMBER and let us prescribe you a solution that will meet all of your business needs.
+Visualizing a Hierarchy of Needs Pyramid for your business, WiFi and your IT infrastructure make up the base.
+Because your business runs on data, without reliable access to your company’s databases, productivity crashes to a halt.